 General Fund - The general fund is the general operating fund for the School.
-At the end of the current fiscal year, the general fund balance is \$4,390,928, which is an increase of \$1,900,225 from the prior year.
-The increase in the general fund balance is primarily attributable to reimbursements from bond proceeds under the School's reimbursement resolution, which supported the School's expansion project that was substantially completed.
+At the end of the current fiscal year, the general fund balance was \$5,063,932, which is an increase of \$374,038 from the prior year.
+The general fund balance increase was slightly lower than the prior year, as the Board intentionally budgeted for and invested in items that directly support the School's mission and benefit students.
+However, the overall increase remains supported by strong PTIF interest earnings, as well as careful budgeting, monitoring, and spending aligned with the increases in WPU and LRF.